carloitaben/yay/README.md

 }
 ```

-You can also pass a reducer to the `useOptimistic` hook to derive the value:
+You can also pass a reducer to `useOptimistic` to derive the value:

 ```tsx
 import { useOptimistic } from "yay"